top of page

 In a stroke of luck, the year before my fellowship ended, I completed my PhD with distinction (“mit Auszeichnung bestanden”) and was offered a professorship at Maynooth University in Ireland, where I was happy to join my partner as I was already pregnant.
 I lectured at Maynooth for three years, on musicology, ethnomusicology, music theory, aesthetics, you name it!
 I then stayed in Ireland two more years, still traveling to Austria often to collaborate with music theorists, researchers of musical acoustics and electronics, and various scholars in the center for gender studies and diversity.

 In my eleven years as a researcher at the intersection of media and the history and anthropology of technology, I have attained considerable insight into the psychological and philosophical affects different kinds of media have both collectively and individually on users.
 I examined unintended sociotechnical biases introduced by computational automation in my research into music databases, and my investigations of the hegemony (non-diverse) demographics of the field of music theory in the United States identified vulnerabilities at the design phase that consequently reinforced this hegemony of users to the exclusion of new accounts—especially LGBTQ+-identifying individuals and people of color.
-I published these findings, based on analysis of both quantitative and qualitative metrics here, here and here, and further in my forthcoming monograph from MIT Press.
+I published these findings, based on analysis of both quantitative and qualitative metrics here, here and here, and further in my monograph from MIT Press.

 My research has had far-reaching impact.
 For example, following my presentation to the Society for Music Theory in 2019, the Society founded an LGBTQ+ task force which has since become a permanent committee dedicated to ensuring retention of LGBTQ+ members.
 My investigation into the limitations of keyword assignation in music databases has influenced experts in the information literacy sector to evaluate and change how data is stored and accessed by library users at the University of Northern Iowa and Bowling Green State University.
 And this research has also been translated into German and French.